polamjag/.dotfiles/README.md

 ## policy

 - dont use 256 colors and non-ASCII chars in zsh and vim
-  - keep vimrc simple but make .vimrc.ext rich, e.g. more plugins
+  - keep .vimrc simple but make .vimrc.ext super rich